3735943886/tinytuya_wizard/README.md

-# TinyTuya Wizard2
+# TinyTuya Wizard

-**tinytuya-wizard** is an interactive wizard for discovering registered devices on Tuya Cloud.
+**tinytuya_wizard** is an interactive wizard for discovering registered devices on Tuya Cloud.

 ---